microsoft/react-native-windows-samples/docs/native-modules-async.md

 The native module support for C# supports the common async patterns established in C# using `async`, `await` and `Task<T>`.

-To expose the module to javascript you need to declare a C# class.
-To indicate it should be exposed to javascript, you annotate with an [attribute](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/attributes) like:
+To expose the module to JavaScript you need to declare a C# class.
+To indicate it should be exposed to JavaScript, you annotate with an [attribute](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/attributes) like:

 ```c#
 namespace NativeModuleSample